Linear magnetoresistance induced by intra-scattering semiclassics of Bloch electrons

-(ii) Several contributions to Eq.~\ref{eq:lmrfinal} are closely related to the AHE.
-For example, the $\sigma_{intr}^{(1)}$ contribution whose integrand is proportional to $\Omega_{n\bm k}^z$ can be traced back to the cross product between the anomalous velocity $\bm v^{a} \equiv -\frac{e}{\hbar}\bm E\times \bm \Omega_{n\bm k}$ and $\bm B$ in the generalized form of Eq.~\ref{eq:eom0k}.
-This term provides an additional force along or opposite to the direction of $\bm E$ when $\bm E\perp \bm B$.
-Similarly, the integrand in $\sigma_{extr}^{(1)}$ is proportional to $\omega_c\tau^\parallel$ times corrections to the nonequilibrium distribution function due to skew scattering and side jump scattering.
-In fact, the relation between the microscopic processes leading to LMR and those to the AHE can be understood through the simple picture illustrated in Fig.~\ref{fig:1} (b).
+The first term on the r.h.s. of Eq. (\ref{SBE-1}) arising from the magnetic moment can be envisioned from $f^{\mathrm{eq}}\left( \tilde{\epsilon} _{l}\right) $ and has been considered before \cite{Du2017,Xiao2010}.
+When writing down Eq. (\ref{SBE-1}) we have assumed that only one isotropic band on the Fermi surface is involved in realistic scattering processes \cite{Supp}.
+This is the case in some simplified model systems such as the 2D Dirac model, or in the presence of long-range scattering potential for systems with multiple locally isotropic valleys in the momentum space \cite{Xiao2010}.
+In this case the factor 2 in the second term on the r.h.s. represents the effects of Berry-curvature-corrected dynamics on both the driving and collision terms of the Boltzmann equation (\ref{SBE}).

+Now we turn to the second line of Eq. (\ref{SBE-1}) which is new.
+The first term includes $f_{l}^{10,(0)}$ which is due to the side jump, and is reminiscent of the side-jump contribution in the anomalous Hall effect.
+A simple picture to understand the relation between the microscopic processes leading to the LMR and to the anomalous Hall effect is illustrated in Fig.~\ref{fig:2}.
 Consider two consecutive microscopic processes that can individually give rise to a transverse component of the motion of a charge carrier.
-One of them corresponds to the mechanisms that can lead to the AHE, such as anomalous velocity, side jump scattering, and skew scattering, and the other is due to the Lorentz force.
-These two effects in combination result in an extra longitudinal component of the charge carrier's motion, and hence modify the longitudinal conductance or resistance.
+One of them corresponds to the mechanisms that can lead to the anomalous Hall effect, such as the side jump and skew scattering, and the other is due to the Lorentz force.
+These two effects combined result in an extra longitudinal component of the charge carrier's motion, and hence modify the longitudinal conductance.

-(iii) The contributions due to orbital and spin magnetic moments do not have an intuitive physical picture.
-However, their nontrivial dependence on $\bm k$ indicates that they are all related to spin-orbit coupling, suggesting that large spin-orbit coupling is favorable for the appearance of intrinsic LMR in magnetic systems.
-Alternatively, $\bm k$-dependent magnetic moments can also arise from non-collinear magnetic order.

-(iv) The correction to the density of states associated with momentum-space Berry curvature ($D_{n\bm k}$) will also lead to change of the total volume (number of states) under the Fermi surface \cite{xiao_2010} at a given Fermi energy.
-Assuming the total number of electrons is conserved, such a modification will change the chemical potential and hence contribute to $\sigma_{xx}$ [``Anomalous DOS" in Fig.~\ref{fig:1} (a) and the $\delta \mu$ term in Eq.~\ref{eq:lmrfinal}].
-We will discuss this contribution in more detail below.

-Since our theory is valid in the semiclassical regime where $\omega_c\tau \ll 1$, the LMR predicted here is expected to persist to higher fields in more disordered systems where $\tau$ is small.
-In this regime the intrinsic contribution to LMR will be dominant.
-Below we use a concrete model to shed light on the different mechanisms included in the intrinsic contribution, and to discuss interesting effects that can be measured experimentally.
-For these purposes we study LMR in the two-dimensional gapped Dirac model,